-Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness Need: According to the CA Dashboard, our English Learner student group was not large enough to warrant a color on the English Learners Performance Indicator (ELPI).
+Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness acquisition and their academics.
+Support staff will provide specific language instruction through vocabulary and language development to support literacy skills and language acquisition.
+This will be done throughout the school year.
+We expect that these actions, which are designed to address our EL and LTEL students' needs, will be effective at increasing our students' performance on the ELPAC and improving their reclassification rate.
+This action is provided on a limited basis.
+1.7 Action: Professional Development to Support English learners and LTELs Need: According to the CA Dashboard, our English learner student group was not large enough to warrant a color on the English learners Performance Indicator (ELPI).
 There were 34.4% making progress last year.
 We also examined our reclassification rate of 17% and did a needs assessment on our LTELs.
+The 2024 ELPI was 38.5%.
 Teacher and parent feedback indicated that they support the importance of the professional development to support English learners.
-Scope: Limited to Unduplicated Student Group(s) specialized training tailored to our unique learning environment.
-Understanding the importance of quality instruction for English Language Learners, we're adjusting the action's design.
+Scope: Limited to Unduplicated Student Group(s) Following a collaborative evaluation and professional needs assessment, we've pinpointed a crucial factor contributing to limited effectiveness: a lack of options for focused and specialized training tailored to our unique learning environment.
+Understanding the importance of quality instruction for English llanguage Learners, we're adjusting the action's design.
 Our Literacy Teacher, SGI Teacher, and EL Specialist are actively researching learning opportunities to bolster our programs and support our students.
-The focus will be on integrating EL training into their curriculum to provide enhanced support for English Learners.
-This adjustment is geared towards fostering increased success for English Language Learners in the upcoming three-year LCAP cycle.
+The focus will be on integrating EL training into their curriculum to provide enhanced support for English learners.
+This adjustment is geared towards fostering increased success for English language learners in the upcoming three-year LCAP cycle.
 Additionally, we will provide professional development opportunities for teachers to enhance their skills in addressing diverse learning needs.
-This may involve workshops, seminars, or collaborative learning communities focused on effective instructional practices.
+This may involve workshops, seminars, or collaborative learning communities focused on We will monitor progress on this action as it's designed to meet the needs most associated with English learner students.
+Using real-time tracking, student language proficiency and academic progress will be monitored and we expect that the CA Dashboard ELPI, as well as the reclassification rate, will increase.
+We will also consider input from the parents of participating students to enhance the quality of the program provided.

+Goal and Action # Identified Need(s) How the Action(s) are Designed to Address Need(s) Metric(s) to Monitor Effectiveness effective instructional practices.
 Our English learners will be served by trained EL Paraprofessionals or other trained bilingual support personnel.
 This includes, but is not limited to EL tutors, ELD Leads, support staff, ELD Small Group Instruction, and supplementary materials for the ELD program as needed.
 Trainings could include, but are not limited to developing an EL Tool Kit, implementing effective EL strategies using SIOP (Sheltered Instruction Observational Protocol), and scaffolding strategies such as modeling, building schema, contextualization, and others.
-Additionally, workshops, conferences, and professional learning communities provide information that will build the capacity of faculty and staff to increase student performance. with English learner students.
-Using real-time tracking, student language proficiency and academic progress will be monitored and we expect that the CA Dashboard ELPI, as well as the reclassification rate, will increase.
-We will also consider input from the parents of participating students to enhance the quality of the program provided.

-Goal and Identified Need(s) How the Action(s) are Designed to Address Metric(s) to Monitor Action # Need(s) Effectiveness Professional development happens throughout the year at least three times on various topics.
-There is follow-up with staff who are trained using the professional learning community's model.
+Additionally, workshops, conferences, and professional learning communities provide information that will build the capacity of faculty and staff to increase student performance.
+Professional development happens throughout the year.
+There is follow-up with staff who are trained using the professional learning community model.
 There are opportunities for staff to engage in their effectiveness with each other and share best practices.
-We expect that our English Learners, including long-term English Learners' (LTEL), ELPAC scores, ELPI, as well as the reclassification rate, will increase as a result of the personalized academic support and attention they will receive from qualified personnel.
+We expect that our English learners, including long-term English learners' (LTEL), ELPAC scores, ELPI, as well as the reclassification rate, will increase as a result of the personalized academic support and attention they will receive from qualified personnel.
 This action is provided on a limited basis.